AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/overview-pi-to-ocs/limitations.md

 # Limitations of PI to OCS

-Here is a list of currently known limitations for PI to OCS:
+This table lists the currently known limitations of PI to OCS.

 | Issue | Restrictions |
 | ------------- | ----------------- |